I voted To Remain

 I want to concentrate on my own personal case to remain in the EU.

-The Vote Leave argument is mostly one of misguided xenophobia, fear of immigration and ignorance of the facts.
+The Vote Leave argument is mostly one of xenophobia, fear of immigration and ignorance of the facts.
+(In 2019, much has already been uncovered on the real reasons why some of the high profile Brexiteers want Brexit, which 3 years later is still a major issue in the UK: Money and fame).
 But these things don’t affect these people in their daily lives.
 People seem to think they’ll have more money and more jobs the instant Britain closes its doors on the EU – but that simply isn’t true.
 A certain truth for many millions of people though is that what we’ve known as basic, simple freedoms – from travel like I’ve already mentioned to expatriation and even things we take for granted, such as EU goods in the shops, will be gone or at least irreparably changed for a very long time.
 Immigration is here to stay – with or without the EU, especially the kind of immigration that really upsets the exceptionally Islamophobic leave campaign.
 For this has nothing at all to do with the EU.

 My reasons, like many more may well be personal, but isn’t this what this vote is all about?
 We’re told to “take back our country” but if we follow those people blindly into Brexit, we will lose all control.
 We won’t be the Europeans we are today.
 We will be that island of people who abandoned their closest friends in their greatest time of need.
-Those who vote to leave will very soon come to understand that they have simply voted to float the careers of people like Boris Johnson, who has proven he is as much an opportunist as he is hypocritical.
+Those who vote to leave will hopefully very soon come to understand that they have simply voted to float the careers of people like Boris Johnson, who has proven he is as much an opportunist as he is hypocritical (and now in 2019 is hoping to become PM).
 We are forgetting, it would seem, what it means to be loyal, to face adversary instead of running away from it and to move forwards instead of backwards.

 Parisians today descended on King’s Cross Station to hand out postcards to Brits, some marked with red lipsticks and others, with passionate pleas and with real, everyday reasons to stay.

-Buildings in Warsaw, London and Paris showed the Union Jack to show support for staying in the European Union, and two very English (probably pro) Brexit-girls at Royal Ascot earlier this month.
+Buildings in Warsaw, London and Paris showed the Union Jack to show support for staying in the European Union, and two very English Brexit-girls at Royal Ascot earlier this month.

 Lastly, to quote Brett Anderson, and leave you with something of incredible relevance both for this website and the referendum debate: